|

 The 9831A project was known internally as "Bucs 77" because it was

-intended to generate revenue in 1977 for the newly-created FCS.
+intended to generate immediate revenue in 1977 for the newly-created FCS

 The idea was to port the 9830A BASIC firmware to the new 9825A hardware